bloominstituteoftechnology/Relational-Databases/README.md

 ## NULL and NOT NULL

 Columns in records can sometimes have no data, referred to by the special keyword as `NULL`.
-Sometimes it makes sense to have NULL fields, and sometimes it doesn't.
+Sometimes it makes sense to have NULL columns, and sometimes it doesn't.

-If you explicitly want to disallow NULL fields in your table, you can create the fields with the `NOT NULL` constraint:
+If you explicitly want to disallow NULL columns in your table, you can create the columns with the `NOT NULL` constraint:

     CREATE TABLE Employee (
         ID INT NOT NULL,